jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

         send_message_to_slack(failed_executions_message, webhook_url)
 ```

-#### Putting It All Together
+#### Deploying the Automation on AWS Lambda

-Steps to Deploy the automation on AWS Lambda:
+To finalize the setup, deploy the scripts to the AWS cloud environment.

+**Steps to deploy:**

 1. **Create a new Lambda function** in the AWS Lambda console.
 2. **Set the runtime** to Python 3.x.